top of page

 Skills You'll Learn

-• Designing machine components, 3D assemblies, create custom parts optimized for 3d printing, laser cutting or cnc milling.
+• Students will design machine components, 3D assemblies, and create custom parts optimized for 3D printing, laser cutting, or CNC milling.

-• Custom PCB design using EDA (Electronic Design Automation) modular electronics, and testing and documentation of wiring, pin assignments, and testing procedures to ensure safe and reliable operation
+• Students will design custom PCBs using EDA (Electronic Design Automation) modular electronics.
+They will also test and document the wiring, pin assignments, and testing procedures to ensure the safe and reliable operation of the devices.

 • Microcontroller integration and debugging

-• System integration - electrical layouts for microcontrollers, motor drivers, batteries, and electronic safety features
+• Students will apply their knowledge of system integration to design electrical layouts for microcontrollers, motor drivers, batteries, and electronic safety components.

 • Embedded programming fundamentals

-• Programming Protocols - Using appropriate methods to upload code
+• Students will utilize Programming Protocols, specifically employing appropriate methods to upload code.

 bottom of page